kinescope/ios-kinescope-player/DOCUMENTATION.md

 <!-- TODO describe player and player view customisation -->

-# KinescopeDownloadable and VideoDownloader
+# KinescopeAssetDownloadable and AssetDownloader

-KinescopeServicesProvider includes KinescopeDownloadable which has out-of-box implementation - VideoDownloader.
+KinescopeServicesProvider includes KinescopeAssetDownloadable which has out-of-box implementation - AssetDownloader.
 It is used to download video assets, to track downloading progression and to get acces to downloaded files.

-KinescopeDownloadable API looks like this:
+KinescopeAssetDownloadable API looks like this:
 ```swift

 /// Checks that asset was downloaded